 EDU 229 - Intro to Early Childhood

-children ages birth through grade three in the areas of cognition, language
+(3 credits; alternate years, consult department)This course examines both the typical and atypical growth and development of children ages birth through grade three in the areas of cognition, language development, physical

 and the community.
-Candidates will also use relevant national and state
+Candidates will also use relevant national and state professional standards for designing content and informing and improving practices for children and their families.

-consult department) Note: This course requires 25 hours of field experience.
+Note: This course includes field experience.

 ECE335 - Cognition & General Knowledge